danielyxie/bitburner/markdown/bitburner.hacknet.getpurchasenodecost.md

 ## Hacknet.getPurchaseNodeCost() method

-Returns the cost of purchasing a new Hacknet Node.
+Get the price of the next hacknet node.

 <b>Signature:</b>